mvakde/mvakde.github.io/blog/jee-is-easy.md

 title: "JEE is easy"
 permalink: /blog/jee-is-easy/
 ---
 The JEE coaching system is bullshit and harmful.
-There is an easier way.
-Here is how I did it.
+Here's an easier way.

 ---

 ### What I did
-I cleared the JEE exam in an **extremely unconventional** manner.
+I cleared the JEE exam in an extremely unconventional manner.
+I skipped 2/3rds of the entire Chemistry syllabus.
+I also skipped a few topics in Math and Physics.
 I did not memorize a single formula (other than fundamental laws/principles) and I barely solved any practice questions.

-I studied for only ~1 year and for the last 8 months before the exam, I stayed home binging Netflix and Wikipedia instead of going to school.
+Also, I studied for only ~1 year, ran away from my boarding school/coaching centre and for the last 8 months before the exam, I stayed home binging Netflix and Wikipedia instead of going to school.

 My rank after all this - 1505 (general, no reservation).
 Pretty good for an exam written by a million people.

 Now compare that to what most people who get ranks under 3000 do:
-1. Study 10-14 hours a day for 2-5 years
+1. Study 10-14 hours a day, 7 days a week for 2-5 years
 2. Memorise a massive list of formulae (> 5K) and facts
 3. Solve an insane number of questions (10K-30K) to the point of memorising question types and their solutions
 4. No social life, no fun, pure cramming

 ### Okay how?
-The core difference in my approach is that I spent an unreasonable amount of time on conceptual understanding and zero time on rote memorisation.
+The core difference in my approach is that I spent an *unreasonable* amount of time on conceptual understanding and zero time on rote memorisation.
 - Understand the concepts deeply, and practice ~10 difficult questions per chapter.
 (That's all I did.
 This is enough for all of Physics, most of Maths and a third of chemistry.)
 - To understand the concepts, I had a book where I broke down each and every concept.
 (I didn't know any formulae by heart, but I could derive every single one of them.)
 - Skip the rest of the chapters.
 (I skipped all the memorisation heavy stuff - all of inorganic and organic chemistry, integral calculus, etc.)